luukfroling/jupyterbook_tudelft_stylesheet/README.md

 ## installation

-To use this style, download the .css file and follow the steps described here https://mystmd.org/guide/website-style
+To use this style, download the .css file and follow the steps described in the JB2 documentation <a href="https://mystmd.org/guide/website-style"> here </a>

 ## example book and usage

-How to use the specific components and styles can be found here (link example book)
+How to use the specific components and styles can be found <a href="https://luukfroling.github.io/jupyterbook_tudelft_stylesheet/"> here </a>

-## what does it not do (TODO)
+## what does it not do?

 - set standard primary and secondary colours of the book
 - Badges have not been implemented in JB 2 yet (as far as I know)